General covariance and dynamics with a Gauss law: Abstract

 \section{Abstract}

-We present a 4-dimensional generally covariant gauge theory which leads to the Gauss constraint but lacks {\it both} the Hamiltonian and spatial diffeomorphism constraints.
+We present a 4-dimensional generally covariant gauge theory with local degrees of freedom which leads to the Gauss constraint but lacks {\it both} the Hamiltonian and spatial diffeomorphism constraints.
 The canonical theory therefore resembles Yang-Mills theory without the Hamiltonian.
 We describe its observables, quantization, and some generalizations.